biojava/biojava.github.io/wiki/BioJava:Download_4.0.0.md

 Release Date
 ------------

-BioJava 4.0.0 has been released on Xxxx 00th, 2015
+BioJava 4.0.0 has been released on January 30th, 2015

 Getting older versions
 ----------------------